ga4gh/product-process/product-process.md

             9. Is the work aligned with wider GA4GH and does it follow the recommendations of TASC?
                 1. This could include using the Data Model Library, data model reuse, complying with namespace conventions, etc
                 2. It is acceptable for the PRC to delegate this aspect of the review
+            10. Has thought been given to enabling adoption of the product?
+Has a roadmap for progressing from approval to adoption been provided?
+Will that roadmap lower barriers to adoption of the product and make adoption accessible to the community (while leaving members of the community free to make their own decisions on adoption)?
     5. Meetings between the development leads and the PRC, Regulatory-Ethics or Security should be arranged as is helpful to enable discussion and provide clarification - this is particularly useful where changes are requested by the PRC
 18. Following revisions, the PRC, Regulatory-Ethics and Security make a decision on the product.
     1. Decision makers: primarily the PRC, with input from Regulatory-Ethics and Security on their reviews.
 The PRC can approve, withhold approval or, if there has been substantial change since the public comment, ask for the work to undergo another round of public comment